harishv27/Hand-Raise-Detection/README.md

 ## 📱 What does it do?
 The app opens the camera and continuously scans for body language.
-When it sees you raising your hand Supports both hands(left and right) specifically, when your wrist goes above your shoulder), it triggers a Text-to-Speech engine to say, *"Hand detected, how can I help you?"*
+When it sees you raising your hand Supports both hands(left and right) specifically, when your wrist goes above your shoulder, it triggers a Text-to-Speech engine to say, *"Hand detected, how can I help you?"*

 I focused on making the detection "stable" rather than just sensitive, so it doesn't trigger accidentally when you are just moving around.